 In the United States, the 2011 revision of the National Electric Code required Ground Fault Sensing equipment at marinas, boatyards, condo docks, municipal docks and other marine facilities shared by multiple-users.
 The 2017 NEC added the Ground Fault Sensor requirement to private, single-family, residential docks.
-The rollout of 30mA Equipment Protective ground fault sensors (EPDs) at marinas and boatyards is having a big impact on many boats and boat owners.
-In some places, more sensitive Ground Fault Protection devices (GFP) have been installed.
-The more sensitive the ground fault sensor, the more likely the conditions discussed below are to cause both real and nuisance power interruption problems for cruising boat.
+The rollout of 30mA Equipment Protective Device ground fault sensors (EPDs) at marinas and boatyards is having a big impact on many boats and boat owners.
+In some places, even more sensitive Ground Fault Protection devices (GFP) have been installed.
+The more sensitive the ground fault sensor, the more likely it is that the conditions discussed below can cause both real and nuisance power interruption problems for cruising boat.

-Man-made wiring errors (circuits mis-wired by unqualified personnel) are fairly easy to isolate and identify because they are constantly present and detectable until they are corrected.
+Man-made wiring errors (circuits mis-wired by unqualified personnel) are very common and, because they are constantly present and detectable until they are corrected, are fairly easy to isolate and identify.
 Some ground faults are “transient” and can appear to “come and go.”
 Transient ground faults can be difficult, time-consuming and expensive to isolate.

 Based on recent experience on several boats, I am more confident than ever that a substantial percentage (20%-50%) of the [pleasure craft] fleet does have man-made wiring errors aboard.
-In the past, the majority of man-made wiring errors have been hidden, silent and non-symptomatic aboard boats.
+In the past (before ground fault sensors), the majority of man-made wiring errors have been hidden, silent and non-symptomatic aboard boats.
 These same errors will cause ground fault sensing circuit protection devices on docks and at boatyards to trip AC power “off.”
-Some of these problems originate with non-complying OEM component design and device selection, so even newly purchased, “straight-from-the-factory” boats are not necessarily free from the possibility of denial of power.
-Boats manufactured “offshore” are not necessarily designed to be compatible with North American standards.
+Some of these problems originate with non-complying OEM component designs and choices, so even newly purchased, “straight-from-the-factory” boats are not necessarily free from the possibility of denial of power.
+Boats manufactured “offshore” may not be totally compatible with North American electrical standards.

 This article will highlight some ground fault causes that might require service attention from a boat owner.
-These conditions will NOT affect all boats.
+Not all of these conditions will affect all boats.
 Transient conditions will NOT necessarily affect boats that also have man-made wiring errors.
 But for those that are affected, awareness of these possibilities will help with problem isolation and correction.
 Certainly, transient conditions – if present – will complicate troubleshooting of man-made wiring issues on boats.

 GENERAL PROCEDURE FOR APPLYING POWER TO A BOAT:

-The Fort Pierce, Florida, City Marina has recently completed a multi-million dollar major expansion project.
-The new floating docks at FPCM are equipped with Square D 125V and 250V, 30mA Equipment Protective Device (EPD) ground fault sensing circuit breakers located at the slip-side pedestal.
+The Fort Pierce, Florida, City Marina completed a multi-million dollar major expansion project in 2016.
+The new floating docks at FPCM are equipped with Square D 125V/250V, 30mA Equipment Protective Device (EPD) ground fault sensing circuit breakers located at the slip-side pedestal.

 Sanctuary is fit with two 125V, 30A shore power circuits.
 When we arrived at FPCM, the dock attendant who landed us suggested we have all AC branch circuits on both panels (“house” panel and “heat pump” panel) set to “off.”
 That advice is the right advice for all boats in all cases.
 It is particularly useful for connecting the first few times to docks with ground fault sensors on their pedestals.
 After attaching to the pedestal, set individual branch circuits “on” one-at-a-time.
 If the pedestal breaker should trip while powering up, take note of which branch circuit breaker caused the trip.
-It will become obvious in reading this article why that information is very valuable to have.
+It will become obvious in reading this article why that information is very important to know and valuable to have.

 TRANSIENT GROUND FAULTS:

-An onboard inverter integrated into the boat’s electrical system must comply with the neutral-to-ground bonding requirements in the manner described by ABYC, E-11.
-To accomplish that, modern inverter devices have a relay inside the device.
+An onboard inverter which is integrated into the boat’s electrical system must comply with the neutral-to-ground bonding requirements in the manner described by ABYC, E-11.
+To accomplish that, modern inverter devices have a power transfer relay inside the device.
 When operating in “invert” mode, the relay joins the boat’s onboard neutral (white) and ground (green) electrically together to create the required bonding connection.
 The relay disconnects the onboard bonding connection when the device has shore power and is operating in “passthru” mode.
 The operation of the relay maintains compliance with North American electrical standards.
 The details of how this works are described on this website in my article entitled : “AC Electricity Fundamentals – Part 2: The Boat Electrical System.”

 Some inverter devices may not have automatic transfer relays, and instead accomplish the transfer back and forth from shore power “passthru” operation to “invert” operation with manual switching.
 That is OK, as long as the transfer switching is wired correctly.